Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: The Masur--Veech volume and its generalizations

-To begin with, we summarize essential ingredients on the Masur-Veech volume of quadratic differentials discussed in \cite{DGZZ_latest} shortly.
-Let $\mathcal{M}_{g,n}$ be the moduli space of complex curves of genus $g$ with $n$ distinct labeled marked points.
-On a smooth complex curve $C\in \mathcal{M}_{g,n}$, consider a meromorphic quadratic differential $q$ which would have at most simple poles only at the marked points and is not equal to the square of an Abelian differential.
-The moduli space of pairs $(q,C)$ on $\mathcal{M}_{g,n}$ defines the cotangent bundle over $\mathcal{M}_{g,n}$, and the \emph{moduli space of quadratic differentials} $\mathcal{Q}_{g,n}$ is identified with the total space of the cotangent bundle over $\mathcal{M}_{g,n}$ endowed with the canonical symplectic structure.
-The induced volume element on $\mathcal{Q}_{g,n}$ is called the \emph{Masur-Veech volume element}. \footnote{ The finiteness of the Masur-Veech volume element for a subset $\mathcal{Q}^{\mathrm{Area}(C,q)\le a}_{g,n}$ of $\mathcal{Q}_{g,n}$:
+To begin with, we summarize essential ingredients on the Masur--Veech volume of quadratic differentials discussed in \cite{DGZZ_latest} shortly.
+Let $\mathcal{M}_{g,n}$ be the moduli space of complex curves of genus~$g$ with $n$ distinct labeled marked points.
+On a smooth complex curve $C\in \mathcal{M}_{g,n}$, consider a~meromorphic quadratic differential $q$ which would have at most simple poles only at the marked points and is not equal to the square of an Abelian differential.
+The moduli space of pairs $(q,C)$ on $\mathcal{M}_{g,n}$ defines the cotangent bundle over $\mathcal{M}_{g,n}$, and the \emph{moduli space of quadratic differentials}~$\mathcal{Q}_{g,n}$ is identified with the total space of the cotangent bundle over $\mathcal{M}_{g,n}$ endowed with the canonical symplectic structure.
+The induced volume element on $\mathcal{Q}_{g,n}$ is called the \emph{Masur--Veech volume element}. \footnote{ The finiteness of the Masur--Veech volume element for a subset $\mathcal{Q}^{\mathrm{Area}(C,q)\le a}_{g,n}$ of $\mathcal{Q}_{g,n}$:

-with the total area $\mathrm{Area}(C,q)$ smaller than $a>0$ is confirmed by the independent results of Masur \cite{Masur} and Veech \cite{Veech}. }
+with the total area $\mathrm{Area}(C,q)$ smaller than $a>0$ is confirmed by the independent results of Masur \cite{Masur} and Veech~\cite{Veech}. }

 The moduli space $\mathcal{Q}_{g,n}$ is naturally stratified by the multiplicities of zeros and poles of quadratic differentials.